thosgood/this-weeks-finds/markdown/201-250/week217.md

 \zeta is dead, long live θ!

-The Riemann zeta function is just like all the fancier zeta functions and L-functions in this respect.
+The Riemann zeta function is just like all the fancier zeta functions and $L$-functions in this respect.
 The fact that they satisfy a "functional equation" is just another way of saying their inverse Mellin transforms are automorphic forms... and it's these automorphic forms that exhibit the deeper aspects of what's going on.